 This season, however, has been hugely inconsistent, and the bookies odds of 50/1 for them to win the League One title are reflective of this.
 One huge plus point, however, has been the scintillating form of their former Manchester City centre forward Devante Cole.

 Son of former Manchester United legend Andy, he has clearly inherited some of his father’s goalscoring prowess.
 His move from Bradford in January 2016 may have taken many by surprise, but Devante clearly saw the move as a chance to get more game time and play for a club that better suited his style of play.
-This is a notion backed by football statistics site WhoScored.

 His decision to move to a smaller club has been paying dividends so far.
 Last season Devante only managed five goals for the Cod Army but he has got eight in the first 13 so far and some of his play, such as off the ball awareness and positioning, have clearly improved.
 Indeed, he nearly moved to Championship giants Sheffield United on deadline day, but the move broke down after the parties couldn’t agree a price.

-Fleetwood won’t be complaining as they now have their star hitman until January at the very least, and if he stays beyond the mid-season transfer window he may well be amongst the League One top scorers.
+Fleetwood won’t be complaining as they now have their star hitman until January at the very least, and if he stays beyond the mid-season transfer window he may well be amongst the League One top scorer.
 Cole trails Portsmouth’s Brett Pitman, Rotherham’s Keiffer Moore and Peterborough’s Jack Marriott in the goalscoring stakes, and odds comparison site Freebet shows him among the bookies’ favourites to claim the golden boot.